jody-boelen/webhooks/README.md

 3. Make sure the encryption key constant is filled
 4. Include the webhook PRS (PRS_Webhook_Example) or use this as a basis for your own implementation.
 5. If you use PRS_Webhook_Example, give the API_User access to the APIUser module role.
+6. Set the ChallengeHeaderName constant, this will be used to verify the webhook (see webhook lifecycle).
-6. You are ready to use the module.
+7. You are ready to use the module.

 ## How to use the module